jcubic/jquery-terminal-wiki/Getting-Started.md

 But there are differences, by default read will disable history with push you can have history if you want but you still can disable it using history `this.cmd().history().disable();` cmd is another plugin that is used internally but you can also use it on your own, it have simplified API.
 Here is [demo if simple terminal created using cmd plugin](https://codepen.io/jcubic/pen/XaoqGp).
-The other difference that read will invoke callback and promise with empty last name if user press enter here it will only work if last_name is not empty.
+The other difference is, that read will invoke callback and resolve promise with empty last name if user press enter (and don't type anything), here it will only work if last_name is not empty.

 ### Masking password

-If you want to read password from the user you can use method set mask you can be any string and each character you type will be replaced with this character, you can also use empty string to have password like in some unix commands like mysql.
+If you want to read password from the user you can use method set mask.
+It can be any string and each character you type will be replaced with this character, you can also use empty string to have password like in some unix commands like mysql.

 ```javascript